franekmagiera/algorithms/README.md

  - inversion counting
  - finding maximal subarray (three different algorithms - a brute force one of complexity O(n^2), a "divide and conquer" recursive one of complexity O(nlogn) and a linear one)
+ - randomized select that looks for an *i* smallest element of an array (it also modifies the order of the elements in the array, so one has to be cautious when the order of the elements is important for some reason and should call this function using a copy of the original array)

 ## heap
  - max heapify